show_page.php1 : im35.jpg

 HISTORY: Focal alopecia in the right scapular area at the site of a rabies vaccination that was given 12 weeks previously.

-HISTOPATHOLOGIC DESCRIPTION: Haired skin and subcutis: Effacing and replacing over 80% of adipocytes within the panniculus adiposus there is an inflammatory infiltrate surrounded by abundant pale, “smudgy” collagen exhibiting diminished fiber detail and decreased birefringence (degeneration), admixed with fibrin, edema, and necrotic debris.
-The inflammatory infiltrate is composed of numerous macrophages with abundant microvacuolated cytoplasm, few neutrophils, and numerous lymphocytes and plasma cells that often form dense perivascular nodular aggregates and efface vessel walls (vasculitis).
+HISTOPATHOLOGIC DESCRIPTION: Haired skin and subcutis: Effacing and replacing over 80% of adipocytes within the panniculus adiposus are nodules of mature fibrous connective tissue interspersed with regions composed of plump fibroblasts and immature, pale, “smudgy” collagen.
+Immature collagen is minimally birefringent compared to adjacent mature collagen.
+Centered on remaining adipocytes, there is multifocal lymphoplasmacytic and histiocytic inflammation admixed with fibrin, hemorrhage, edema, and necrotic debris.
+Adipocytes are often finely vacuolated and shrunken (degeneration) and surrounded by lipid-laden, foamy macrophages.
+Multifocally blood vessels are completely effaced and replaced by nodules of lymphoplasmacytic inflammation admixed with fewer neutrophils and histiocytes, and abundant eosinophilic cellular and karyorrhectic debris (leukocytoclastic vasculitis).
+In less affected blood vessels the vascular wall is expanded by abundant eosinophilic, amorphous material and infiltrated by few lymphocytes (lymphocytic vasculitis).
 Multifocally, there is a moderate amount of amphophilic granular material both within macrophages and free in the extracellular matrix (vaccine product).
-Within the overlying dermis, hair follicles and adnexa are small (atrophic) and superficial (telogenization) with fragmented hair shafts and globular deposits of melanin within hair shafts and the external root sheaths, and are surrounded by similar pale, “smudgy” collagen.
-The superficial dermis is multifocally infiltrated by low numbers of macrophages, lymphocytes, and neutrophils.
+Within the overlying dermis, hair follicles and adnexa are small (atrophy) and superficial (telogenization).
+There is globular clumping of melanin within the distal hair shaft and the inferior segment of the follicle is surrounded by loose fibrous connective tissue (perifollicular fibrosis).
 The overlying epidermis is minimally hyperplastic and focally eroded with replacement by degenerate neutrophils, serum, and fibrin.
-Previously described inflammatory cells multifocally infiltrate the panniculus carnosus, and skeletal muscle fibers are occasionally degenerate with pale eosinophilic sarcoplasm and loss of cross-striations or necrotic with hypereosinophilic fragmented sarcoplasm.
+Lymphoplasmacytic inflammation extends into the panniculus carnosus, and skeletal muscle fibers are occasionally degenerate with pale eosinophilic sarcoplasm and loss of cross-striations or necrotic with hypereosinophilic fragmented sarcoplasm.

-MORPHOLOGIC DIAGNOSIS: Haired skin and subcutis: Panniculitis, granulomatous, diffuse, marked, with follicular atrophy and telogenization, extracellular and intrahistiocytic vaccine material, follicular melanin clumping, and lymphoplasmacytic perivascular dermatitis, Chihuahua, canine.
+MORPHOLOGIC DIAGNOSIS: Haired skin and subcutis: Vasculitis, leukocytoclastic, chronic, multifocal, marked with granulomatous panniculitis, follicular atrophy and telogenization, extracellular and intrahistiocytic vaccine material, Chihuahua, canine.

 CONDITION: Post-rabies vaccination panniculitis